-I deal with on a daily basis I still put a lot of effort into my research on the Paper Genocide of Native American Indians
+I put a lot of effort into my research on the Paper Genocide of Native American Indians

 because its personal and is very important to me, as well as to all of our people who are victims of this atrocious act.